Research Projects

 Contact person: Prof. Dr. Lasch

 - The term relaunch generally describes the extension of the service life of a product.
-If an existing semiconductor factory is considered by analogy, the question to be answered is how its competitiveness can be maintained or extended.
+If an existing semiconductor factory is considered by analogy, the question must be answered as to how its competitiveness can be maintained or extended.

-- In the context of this research project, solutions were proposed for the areas of people, technology, and organization, which make a significant contribution to improving speed, quality, and costs.
+- As part of this research project, solutions were proposed for the areas of people, technology and organization, which make a significant contribution to improving speed, quality and costs.

-- In particular, the interrelationships involved had to be examined in greater detail.
-Besides, this research project served to develop proposals for adapting the manufacturing organization and establishing a customer-oriented process organization.
-The quality criteria for assessing factory operations were, for example, the ability to adapt to market changes and the rapid start-up of series production.
+- In particular, the associated interrelationships had to be examined in more detail.
+In addition, this research project served to develop proposals for adapting the production organization and establishing a customer-oriented process organization.
+Quality criteria for the assessment of the factory operation were, for example, the adaptability to market changes and the rapid start of series production.

-- Optimization of the shunting processes as well as the loading and unloading processes at the BASF Schwarzheide GmbH site
+- Optimization of shunting processes as well as loading and unloading processes at the BASF Schwarzheide GmbH site

-- Development of implementation recommendations for the holistic optimization of transport logistics chains
+- Development of implementation recommendations for the holistic optimization of the transport logistics chains

 - Identification of potential for reducing logistics costs within the transport chain